Photographer's Photography Website

 to eliminate unrealistic expectation

-For example, if a client engages a photographer at a low price, the client shouldn't expect to receive very good photographs; or rather, they should actually pray hard that the photographer is good but inexperienced.
+For example, if a client engages a photographer at a low price, the client shouldn't expect to receive very good photographs; or rather, they should actually pray hard that the photographer is good but inexperienced (that's the reason for low rate).
 After all, you get what you pay for.
+In order to help everyone, including photographers, I have created an artist about misconceptions and myths in professional photography.

 to improve collaboration